 If you have an iPhone, iPod touch, iPad, or Android phone, you'll like our Level Counter smartphone app.
-Just search for "Munchkin level counter" or click the link at levelcounter.sjgames.com.
-Even better, it gives you personal in-game advantages to make your friends jealous . . . which is what being a munchkin is all about!
+Just search for "Munchkin level counter" or click the link at levelcounter.sigames.com.
+Even better, it gives you personal in-game advantages to make your friends jealous ... which is what being a munchkin is all about!

-Accent: Characters speak with a British, Dutch, French, or Spanish accent.
-If you have no Accent card in front of you, you have no accent.
+Race: Characters may be Humans, Elves, Dwarves, or Halflings.
+If you have no Race card in front of you, you are human.

-Each Accent allows you different special abilities or penalties (see the cards).
-You gain the abilities of an Accent the moment you play its card in front of you, and lose them as soon as you discard that card.
+Humans have no special abilities.
+Each other Race has special abilities (see the cards).
+You gain the abilities of a Race the moment you play its card in front of you, and lose them as soon as you discard that card.